The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 # Considerations for Selecting a Dance Partner

 The two biggest considerations that need to be made when determining who you choose as your Dance Partner are their skill level and their gear.
 For example, you may have two players who have very similar skill levels at their respective jobs, but one player might have considerably better gear.
 The player with the better gear may be the better player to choose as your Dance Partner in this situation due to them being better able to maximize the DPS gain from having your buffs.
 Additionally, you may have two players with similar gear, but one performs exceptionally better at their job than the other.
-In order to determine who would be better to Dance Partner, the easiest thing would be to use ACT (damage parsing tool) to determine who is doing more damage.
+In order to determine who would be better to Dance Partner, the easiest thing would be to use ACT (a damage parsing tool) to determine who is doing more damage.

 Now assuming we’re in a skill and gear vacuum (i.e. everyone is BiS and is at the same skill level), there are three main considerations to think about when selecting a Dance Partner:

 1. Amount of damage they do in total (affects how much DPS they gain from Standard Finish 5% damage up buff).
-2. Amount of damage they do during Devilment Windows that can be buffed by crit/dh% rate (some abilities are already guaranteed to crit or direct hit so jobs with these kinds of abilities will not benefit as much from Devilment).
-Additionally, does this job gain anything from having higher crit/dh% rate (i.e. MNKs can gain extra Chakras due to Devilment increasing their crit% rate).
+2. Amount of damage they do during Devilment Windows that can be buffed by Crit/DH% rate (some abilities are already guaranteed to crit or direct hit so jobs with these kinds of abilities will not benefit as much from Devilment).
+Additionally, does this job gain anything from having higher Crit/DH% rate (i.e. MNKs can gain extra Chakras due to Devilment increasing their Crit% rate).
 3. Amount of Esprit they’ll likely generate for the DNC outside of Technical Finish windows resulting in potentially more Saber Dances over the fight.

 The first point is pretty straight forward, whoever does the most damage will gain the most from Standard Finish buff.

-The second point is a little bit trickier figuring out since it’s not a direct damage % increase and instead a crit/dh hit rate % increase.
-The damage formulas can account for the crit rate and dh rate changes to calculate what is the expected damage % increase with the extra 20% crit/dh rate.
-At current SAM bis stat tiers (5.2), assuming no other raid buffs, Devilment will provide the SAM with a 15.7% expected damage increase (with more and more crit with future gear upgrades from future raid tiers, this will increase further due to the crit multiplier increasing with the crit hit stat).
+The second point is a little bit trickier figuring out since it’s not a direct damage % increase and instead a Crit/DH hit rate % increase.
+The damage formulas can account for the Crit rate and DH rate changes to calculate what is the expected damage % increase with the extra 20% Crit/DH rate.
+At SAM bis stat tiers (as of 5.2), assuming no other raid buffs, Devilment will provide the SAM with a 15.7% expected damage increase (with more and more crit with future gear upgrades from future raid tiers, this will increase further due to the crit multiplier increasing with the crit hit stat).
 When stacking more raid buffs on top of this, the expected damage increase will go up considerably due to the multiplicative gains of stacking raid buffs.
 Therefore, it is very important that a job can do a high amount of damage during the 20 seconds Devilment is up.

 For the third point, let’s look at how much Esprit your dance partner generates for you.
-Although certain jobs execute more weaponskill or spell GCDs than others due to buffs that increase their speed, this generally isn’t as impactful on our personal DPS when compared to the amount of DPS our Dance Partner gains from having our Standard Finish damage% buff and Devilment crit/dh% buff.
+Although certain jobs execute more weaponskill or spell GCDs than others due to buffs that increase their speed, this generally isn’t as impactful on our personal DPS when compared to the amount of DPS our Dance Partner gains from having our Standard Finish damage% buff and Devilment Crit/DH% buff.
 Part of this is because this independent Esprit generation effect only matters for the parts of the fight outside of Technical Finish due to everyone contributing to your Esprit during that buff window.
-These differences in Esprit generation between potential Dance Partners can potentially mean getting 1-2 extra Saber Dances over the course of the fight.
+These differences in Esprit generation between potential Dance Partners can potentially mean getting one or two extra Saber Dances over the course of the fight.
 However, the personal DPS gain for the DNC from these extra Sabers Dances ends up being equal to AT MOST 5% of the DPS contribution you give to your Dance Partner from Standard Finish and Devilment.
 Therefore, consideration of Dance Partner’s Esprit generation should only be used in Dance Partner selection if available Dance Partners are near equal in DPS gain they would get from your buffs.

 ## Dance Partner Priority List (assuming gear and skill vacuum)